bfontaine/Dazibao/docs/manual.md

 ### Dazicli

-#### `dazicli mk_tlv [OPTION]`
+#### `dazicli add [OPTION] [FILE]`

-Read from stdin and produce a tlv with data read.
-Print it on stdout.
+Produce a tlv with a list of TLV and add it to a dazibao.
+If more than one TLV is provided, they will be merge into a compound TLV.

 Options:

 ```
+--dazibao <file> Specify path of dazibao to use.
---type <type> Type of the tlv (text, jpg, compound)
+--type <type>    Types of tlvs (text, jpg, compound), separated by comma.
 --date           If present, will include the TLV in a DATED TLV (using current time)
 ```

-NB: Since --type MUST be provided by user, it is not really an option.
+NB: Since --type and --dazibao *MUST* be provided by user, they are not really options.

-#### `dazicli add DAZIBAO`

-Read a TLV from stdin and add it at `DAZIBAO`.
-It assumes that TLV read is a valid TLV.

 #### `dazicli dump_tlv [OPTION] DAZIBAO`